antarctica/PolarRoute/doc/source/sections/Configuration.rst

 Configuration
 ********

-In this section we will outline the standard structure for a configuration file used in all portions of the RoutePlanner software.
+In this section we will outline the standard structure for a configuration file used in all portions of the PolarRoute software package.

-Outlined below is an example configuration file for running the RoutePlanner.
+Outlined below is an example configuration file for running PolarRoute.
 Using this as a template we will go through each of the definitions in turn, describing what each portion does with the subsections in the manual given by the main sections in the configuration file.
 ::
    {
       "Mesh_info":{